- Education and Training: demonstration, display, extension, farmer to farmer, focus group, networking, technical assistance, workshop

 North Carolina SARE (NC SARE) is a collaborative effort from North Carolina State University (NCSU) and North Carolina Agriculture & Technical State University (NCA&T).
 NC SARE promotes sustainable agriculture in North Carolina and supports sustainable agriculture trainings for agriculture professionals, which include North Carolina Cooperative Extension (NCCE) professionals and other educators defined by Southern SARE.
 NC SARE offers sustainable agriculture trainings primarily through competitive travel scholarships.
 These travel scholarships benefit agriculture professionals at all levels, as educators may apply for trainings that best suit their service regions/counties’ needs and resources, as well as their own level of expertise.
 Applications for technical and educational training in any area of sustainable agriculture can be submitted.
 Possible trainings may include, but are not limited to, the annual Carolina Farm Stewardship Association’s Sustainable Agriculture Conference (CFSA SAC), the Center for Environmental Farming Systems (CEFS) Workshops, the NC Choices’ Carolina Meat Conference/ Women Working in the Meat Industry (CMC/WIM), and NCSU and NCA&T Field Days.
 NC SARE also offers the NC SARE Outstanding NCCE Educator award, in partnership with CFSA.
 This year, NC SARE will begin providing competitive funding to Extension Educators to provide a focused training to NCCE agents in a topic of sustainable agriculture.
 Guided by the Advisory Council, NC SARE has been a visible presence in NC sustainable agriculture and publicizing events through its website, the NC Extension portal, and Twitter, and providing sustainable agriculture educational materials, such as SARE publications, to trainers.

-• to approximately 20 agents/personnel/farmers to attend the CFSA SAC,
+• to approximately 20 agents, personnel and/or farmers to attend the CFSA Sustainable Agriculture Conference;

 • to provide funds for training materials for the NC Small Farms Field Days.